 Arnhem might not be the most obvious choice to settle down if you want to set up an art practice.
 There is Rotterdam, The Hague or Amsterdam, and the more adventurous move to Brussels, London, or Berlin where 40,000 creatives try to make it, somehow.
 And what about the Ruhr Metropolis?
 In one hour you’re smack in the middle of the excitement of Dortmund, Düsseldorf, and Cologne.
 Just across the border you’ll find Artist-residency Schloss Ringenberg in Hamminkeln, the Ruhr Trienale, Emscherkunst, and Hardware MedienKunstVerein Dortmund.

-Is Arnhem more a place for making art than presenting it?
+Is Arnhem a good place for making art, and is there funding?

 In the Nieuwe Arnhemse Krant #12, we read about the imbalance in the cultural sector and that most of the money stays with the managers.
 In the cultural sector most people still think it is normal that artists are not paid.
 It’s outrageous!
 Everyone is paid, the minister of culture, the directors of the art institutes and museums, the curators, the tea lady, the cleaners... so why not the artists?
 It’s time the subsidies for culture will be fairly redistributed: the managers get less and the artists more, a lot more, and also the tea-lady.
 Check out the New York-based activist organisation W.A.G.E. (www.wageforwork.com).